a podcast that re.thinks everything

 What is relationship intelligence?

-Relationship Intelligence is the ability to “turn conflict into connection.”
+Relationship Intelligence is your ability to “turn conflict into connection.”

 Relational power begins with a deep investment in your self-development, especially in self-awareness, self-regulation, and self-advocacy.
 In a word, the first step of becoming relationally intelligent is “self-control.”
 The shortcut to mastering this amazing skill is reflected in the phrase, “It all starts with stopping.”

 The second step involves learning how to read the minds of others.
 Your first thought might be, “Mind reading is an illusion or only available to those with fortune-telling talents—you know, mentalists, psychics, and telepaths with amazing wizardly powers.”
-In truth, while mind reading may not be possible for most of us, in psychology, “mentalization” is the term that describes the process of creating mental models of self and other people.
-These models are relied upon to inform your intuition and guide your thoughts and actions as you relate to people around you.
+In truth, while mind reading may not seem possible for most of us, in psychology, “mentalization” is the term that describes the process of creating mental models of self and other people.
+These internal models are relied upon to inform your intuition and guide your thoughts and actions as you relate to people around you.
+So, is mind reading possible?
+It must be since we do it all the time!

 Being relationally intelligent compels you to know much about your sense of self, the world around you, and how the two interact, especially when things aren’t going your way.
 Are you a people pleaser or blunt without intending to hurt others?
 We’re all a constellation of good, bad, and bizarre.
 This is what makes us human.
 What makes you tick?
 How do you act when things are running smoothly versus when things go off the rails?